-This report highlights the problem that continued reliance on silo thinking dominating our schools and post-compulsory education and training systems will not serve the needs of future workers and industry.
+This report highlights the global problem that continued reliance on silo thinking dominating our schools and post-compulsory education and training systems will not serve the needs of future workers and industry.

 McCowan, C., McKenzie, M., & Shah, M. (2017).
 Introducing career education and development: A guide for personnel in educational institutions in both developed and developing countries.
 Sense Publishers.